SANZIDA10/Numerical_Lab/README.md

 1
 0.2
 0.1
 ```

 #### Runge-Kutta Output
 ```
 Value of y at x = 0.20000 is: 1.27356
 Total iterations = 2
 ```

 ---

 ## Interpolation

-Interpolation is the process of estimating the value of a function at a point that lies between two known data points.It uses known values of a function to construct a new function (often a polynomial) that approximates the original function and allows us to compute missing values inside the data interval.
+Interpolation is the process of estimating the value of a function at a point that lies between two known data points.
+It uses known values of a function to construct a new function (often a polynomial) that approximates the original function and allows us to compute missing values inside the data interval.

 ---